What is happening here?

 A frontier intelligence lab

 A research institution that derives computational architectures from mathematical and physical theory, then builds them.
-Derivation and engineering are one continuous programme.
+Derivation and engineering are one continuous program.

 The physics beneath learning